UTheCat/jumpvalley/README.md

 This project is a work in progress.

 ## Licensing
-This project's source code is licensed under the MIT License which can be found [here](https://github.com/UTheDev/test_godot_game/blob/main/LICENSE.md).
+This project's source code is licensed under the MIT License.
+Said license can be found [here](https://github.com/UTheDev/test_godot_game/blob/main/LICENSE.md).